LS554/appimagelight/README.md

 ## About
-appimagepatched is a modified version of appimagetool for my own personal needs.
+appimagelight is a modified version of appimagetool for my own personal needs.
 It is useful for creating bare packages as it removes the requirement for .desktop entries and application icons.

 It is especially useful if used as a wrapper.
 For example, for a JVM jar and runner.